aws-samples/serverless-kafka-producer/serverless-kafka-iac/README.md

-# Welcome to your CDK Python project!
+# Apache Kafka publisher CDK Code

-This is cdk application deploying a demo infrastructure as depicted in that blog entry:

 This example walks you through how to build a serverless real-time stream producer application using Amazon API Gateway and AWS Lambda.
 For testing, this blog includes a sample AWS Cloud Development Kit (CDK) application.
-This creates a demo environment including an Amazon Managed Streaming for Apache Kafka (MSK) cluster and a bastion host for observing the produced messages on the cluster.
+This creates a demo environment, including an Amazon Managed Streaming for Apache Kafka (MSK) cluster and a bastion host for observing the produced messages on the cluster.
-You deploy a serverless Kafka producer to Lambda that forwards API Gateway calls to a Kafka topic (on an Amazon Managed Streaming for Apache Kafka (MSK) cluster).
-The API Gateway calls are sent via Amazon Kinesis data stream, which acts as a control plane, to control throughput, latency and concurrency.

 ![image info](./img/Architecture.drawio.png)